deminy/aws-cdk-workshop/README.md

-# The CDK TypeScript project of couchbase-eks
+# Workshop: AWS CDK

-This project is to test the integration between Couchbase Server and AWS EKS.
-It uses AWS CDK v2 to manage the CloudFormation stack in AWS.
+Demonstration of building API services using AWS CDK, with each stack configured as Infrastructure as Code (IaC).

 ## Setup The Project With AWS CDK